Interview with Romford Recorder

 Rosaleen Fenton - Romford Recorder

-"I had friends who never got to achieve their full potential - one of them was murdered - and others dropped out of school, and this motivated me to work harder."
+"I had friends who never got to achieve their full potential - one of them was murdered and the others dropped out of school, and this motivated me to work harder."

-After leaving school with few GCSE's and feeling unsure about his future, Dwain Brown, from Romford, wasn't sure what he could do.
+After leaving school with few GCSE's and feeling unsure of his future, Dwain Brown, from Romford, wasn't sure what he could do."

 Now, the spoken word artist, qualified counsellor and behaviour mentor wants to show kids that anything is possible.

-Teenagers aren't known for their love of poetry, but Dwain is convinced it's the best way to spread his motivational messages.
+Teenagers aren't known for their love of poetry, but Dwain is convinced it is the best way to spread his motivational messages.

 He has launched a campaign on crowd funding website Kickstarter, where supporters can help him raise the £800 he needs to publish a book of poetry aimed at teenagers.

-After helping pupils realise their poetential he wants to spread his motivational message across the country, but needs some help.
+After helping pupils realise their potential he wants to spread his motivational message across the country, but needs some help.

 Dwain said: "I've always enjoyed poetry but I didn't get the chance to explore that at school".